Impedance Controlled Routing and Your PCB Design Rules

 Once you start designing high speed or high frequency PCBs, impedance in your traces becomes a critical parameter to consider during design.
-Impedance mismatches between signal sources, loads, and the traces that connect them can ruin signal integrity and cripple your PCB.
-Instead of working out the impedance of each trace in your PCB by hand, Altium Designer can incorporate your PCB trace impedance calculations as part of your design rules.
-This streamlines your design process and ensures that signal problems remain under your control.
+Impedance mismatches between signal sources, loads, and each trace that connects them can ruin a signal.
+Instead of working out the impedance of each trace in your PCB by hand, Altium Designer aids impedance controlled routing with an integrated field solver.
+This streamlines your design process and ensures impedance calculations are accurate throughout your layout.

 TOPICS IN THIS SOLUTION

 A fully unified, heavily rules-driven PCB design platform for impedance controlled routing in high speed PCB design.

-Your design rules aren’t there to constrain your creativity.
-They’re built to ensure that your printed circuit board will work as you intended and that all its functions will play nice with each other.
-If you’re unsure of how best to route those traces between components, where to place components with respect to ground/power planes, or whether you’ve properly designed your pads and vias, your design rules are there to keep you in check.
+Your design rules are built to ensure your printed circuit board will function as intended.
+If you’re unsure of how best to route traces between components, where to place components with respect to ground/power planes, or whether you’ve properly designed your pads and vias, your design rules are there to keep you in check.

 Your design rules are also meant for more than just checking component placement.
-Certain features in your layout like traces and vias have important rules and constraints on their geometries and spacing that should be followed in order to maintain signal integrity and ensure your board can be reliably manufactured.
-If your PCB design software has a powerful rules checking engine, you can avoid design errors that can hamper signal integrity and ensure that your device works properly as soon as it leaves the production line.
+Certain features in your layout like trace width, trace length, and vias have important rules and constraints on their geometries and spacing that should be followed.
+This is all meant to maintain signal integrity and ensure your board can be reliably manufactured.
+If your PCB design software has a powerful rules checking engine, you can prevent signal integrity and ensure your device works properly as soon as it leaves the production line.

-- Your PCB software should make it easy to work with design rules and constraints within a single interface.
+- Your PCB software should make it easy to work with high speed design rules and constraints within a single interface.

-- When working with differential pairs, your trace spacing and geometry will determine your impedance in an interconnect.
+- When working with differential pairs, your trace spacing and geometry will determine the impedance of each trace and of the pair.
 This is one of many parameters you can specify in your design rules.

 The design rules editor in Altium Designer